agmmnn/awesome-blender/README.md

 -   [Sheep it Render Farm](https://www.sheepit-renderfarm.com/) : is a free distributed renderfarm for Blender.
 -   Render on **_Google Colab_** :
-    -   [This script ](https://gist.github.com/donmahallem/a05100077ec1327268f28f0b2bd8da60)can be used to render with blender on GoogleColab.
+    -   [This script ](https://github.com/donmahallem/colab_blender)can be used to render with blender on Google Colab.
 Only Cycles. \([Alternative](https://github.com/syn73/blender-colab)\) \([Video Tutorial](https://www.youtube.com/watch?v=uv45KzL9ick)\)
-    -   [This is](https://gist.github.com/natowi/3044484ad0c98877692c399297e3ab7e) an example on how to use Meshroom in GoogleColab with uploaded images to generate a textured mesh (OBJ) that can be downloaded.
+    -   [This is](https://gist.github.com/natowi/3044484ad0c98877692c399297e3ab7e) an example on how to use Meshroom in Google Colab with uploaded images to generate a textured mesh (OBJ) that can be downloaded.
-    -   [How to](https://internet-of-tomohiro.netlify.com/google_colab/vnc.en.html) run OpenGL desktop programs on Google Colaboratory.
+    -   [How to](https://internet-of-tomohiro.netlify.com/google_colab/vnc.en.html) run OpenGL desktop programs on Google Colab.
 You should follow this instruction if you want to work with Eevee.
 -   Daily Blender Tips : [blender.daily](https://www.instagram.com/blender.daily/), [Blender Secrets](https://www.instagram.com/blendersecretsdotorg/)\([tw](https://twitter.com/JanvandenHemel), [yt](https://www.youtube.com/channel/UCp7EwodJcppc6GqiRcnCpOw/videos)\).
 -   [IOR List](https://pixelandpoly.com/ior.html) : Index of Refraction values list for use with 3D applications.
 -   [MatCaps](https://github.com/nidorx/matcaps) : Huge library of matcap PNG textures organized by color.
--   [MATCAP for Blender](https://gumroad.com/l/tJyTi/xor9ydy) : The one and only Matcap shader for Eevee and Cycles.
+-   [Blender Matcap Shader](https://gumroad.com/l/tJyTi/xor9ydy) : An implementation of Blender's workbench matcap shading in shader nodes.
 -   [UE Sponsored Content](https://www.unrealengine.com/en-US/uesponsoredcontent) : Every month Epic Games gives away several assets from the Unreal Engine marketplace for free.
 -   [IES Library](https://ieslibrary.com/en/browse) : Download free IES lighting files.
 IES files describe how light from a lamp is distributed in a room.